-48621 Manufacturing Engineering6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+48621 Manufacturing Engineering6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48610 Introduction to Mechanical and Mechatronic Engineering

 Students should review the knowledge learned in chemistry and physics to make sure they understand the fundamentals of materials, mechanics and electrics, etc. It is suggested to study Chapters 1 - 4 in the required textbook before Week 1 for an understanding of the knowledge of materials related to manufacturing.

 Fields of practice: Mechanical Engineering, Mechatronics Engineering and Mechanical and Mechatronics Engineering majors